tom-seddon/b2/doc/Debug-version.md

 # Debug version

-Run the debug version on Windows by running `b2 Debug.exe` from the distribution zip file.
+Run the debug version on Windows by running `b2_Debug.exe`, as extracted from the distribution zip file.

 Run the debug version on OS X by copying `b2 Debug` from the dmg file to your Applications folder and running it.

-When building from source - your only option on Linux, sorry about that - get the debug version by building `Debug` (unoptimized) or `RelWithDebInfo` (optimized). (`RelWithDebInfo` will be more efficient; `Debug` will be slower, but easier to step through in a debugger.
-Either should maintain 100% BBC Micro speed on any decent modern PC.)
+When building from source - your only option on Linux, sorry about that - get the debug version by building `Debug` (unoptimized) or `RelWithDebInfo` (optimized).
+(As is probably obvious:
+`RelWithDebInfo` will be more efficient, and `Debug` will be slower, but easier to step through in a debugger.
+But either should maintain 100% BBC Micro speed on any decent modern PC.)

 However you run it, the debug version has a range of extra debug-related functionality, accessible from the `Debug` menu.